hubleto/help/v0/book/content/pages/en/user-guide/crm/contacts/add-and-manage-contacts.md

 # Add and manage contacts

 ## How to view contacts:
-In the left menu, go to CRM → Contacts.
+In the left menu, go to `CRM` → `Contacts`.

 **A clear list of all contacts will open, where you can see:**

-First/Last name – name and surname.
+`First/Last name` – name and surname.

-Customer – the customer this person is linked to.
+`Customer` – the customer this person is linked to.

-Valid – whether the contact is active.
+`Valid` – whether the contact is active.

-Emails – email addresses.
+`Emails` – email addresses.

-Phone Numbers – phone numbers.
+`Phone Numbers` – phone numbers.

-Tags – labels (e.g., CEO, IT manager, Support, Decision Maker).
+`Tags` – labels (e.g., CEO, IT manager, Support, Decision Maker).

 ## How to work with the list:
 Use search or filter (top bar) to quickly find a contact.

 Click a row to open the contact details.

 To delete a contact, click the red trash icon in the right column.